darcato/epicsmng/README.md

 ## How to use

-1. Create a configuration file following the example.conf file and place it in the TOP directory of the corresponding ioc.
-The available modules can be listed via ```epicsmng listmodules```.
+   1. Create a configuration file following the ``example.conf`` file and place it in the TOP directory of the corresponding ioc.
+The available modules and some tag examples can be listed via ```epicsmng listmodules```.
 The available versions are the git tag available on the git repositories of the modules, or exactly the version of the file to download for modules not available on git.

 2. Execute ```epicsmng makemodules [-C <path>] [-j<n>] [-v]  <conf_file>``` in the ioc TOP folder.